tailhq/DynaML/docs/core/core_kernels.md

 For an in depth review of the various applications of kernels in the machine learning domain, refer to [Scholkopf et. al](http://www.kernel-machines.org/publications/pdfs/0701907.pdf)

+!!! note "Nomenclature"
+    In the machine learning community the words _kernel_ and _covariance function_ are used interchangeably.

 ## Kernel API

 The kernel class hierarchy all stems from a simple trait shown here.